Macra na Feirme

-Macra na Feirme ([ˈmˠakɾˠə n̪ˠə ˈfʲɛɾʲəmʲə]; officially meaning "Stalwarts of the land") is an Irish voluntary rural youth organisation.
-The organisation provides a social outlet for members in sport, travel, public speaking, performing arts, community involvement and agriculture.
+Macra na Feirme ([ˈmˠakɾˠə n̪ˠə ˈfʲɛɾʲəmʲə]; officially meaning 'stalwarts of the land') is an Irish voluntary rural youth organisation.
+It provides a social outlet for members in sport, travel, public speaking, performing arts, community involvement and agriculture.

+The organisation rebranded in September 2022 by shortening the organisation to Macra.

 History

-It was founded in 1944 by Stephen Cullinan, a rural science teacher.
+Macra na Feirme was founded in 1944 by Stephen Cullinan, a rural science teacher.
 The organisation's original purpose was to provide young farmers with adequate training to ensure their livelihood and to provide an outlet for socialising in rural areas.
+Athy Town Hall became the national headquarters of the organisation in September 1947.

-Macra na Feirme has been involved in the establishment of:
+The organisation has been involved in the establishment of: